librato/librato-rails/README.md

       email: <your-email>
       api_key: <your-api-key>

-Or provide `METRICS_EMAIL` and `METRICS_API_KEY` environment variables.
-If both methods are present, environment variables will take precendence.
+OR provide `METRICS_EMAIL` and `METRICS_API_KEY` environment variables.
+If both env variables and a config file are present, environment variables will take precendence.

-Note that the configuration file allows you to specify configuration per-environment, but the environment variables will be used in any environment (including `development` or `test`) if present.
+Note that using a configuration file allows you to specify configurations per-environment.
+However, if environment variables are set they will be used in any environment (including `development` or `test`).

 Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/metrics-rails/wiki/Configuration).

 ## Automatic Measurements

 After installing `metrics-rails` and restarting your app and you should see a number of new metrics appear in your Metrics account.
-These tracking request performance, sql queries and other key stats.
-All built-in performance metrics start with the prefix `rails` by convention - for example `rails.request.total` which is total number of requests per interval.
+These track request performance, sql queries, mail handling, and other key stats.
+All built-in performance metrics start with the prefix `rails` by convention &mdash; for example `rails.request.total` is the total number of requests received during an interval.

 If you have multiple apps reporting to the same Metrics account you can change this prefix in your [configuration](https://github.com/librato/metrics-rails/wiki/Configuration).